piermafrost/GEOCLIM5_sulf/README.md

 This is by far the most frequent source of error, and they can be hard to detect and solve.
 They are basically 2 possibilities:

 ###### library not found
+If the netCDF library is not found, the compilation fails when it reaches the file "io_module.f90".
+The error should look like:
+> io_module.f90:193:5:
+>
+>   use netcdf
+>      1
+> Fatal Error: Can't open module file ‘netcdf.mod’ for reading at (1): No such file or directory
+> compilation terminated.
+> make: \*\*\* [Makefile:229: io_module.o] Error 1

-To check if the library is found, try and compile only the file "netcdf_io_module.f90" (that does not use any other source file), for instance: `make netcdf_io_module.o [your potential Make options]` If the library is not found, the error message should say that the netCDF module is not found, without even trying to use the functions.
-It should look like:
+To be sure, you can try and compile only the file "netcdf_io_module.f90" (that does not use any other source file), for instance: `make netcdf_io_module.o [your potential Make options]` The error message should look like:

 > netcdf_io_module.f90:8:5:
 >